Skip to content

 Pro / Upgrade — Shows your current status (Pro, Trial with days remaining, or Free Mode).
 Tap to open the paywall.

 Everything that controls how the watch app feels.
-Organized into five sub-panels:
+Organized into five sub-panels: Connection, Interactions, Pages, Rooms, and Camera Settings.

 • Server Mode — Auto picks the fastest path.
 Only switch to Local or Remote for troubleshooting.

-• Delta Timeout — How long to wait for live updates before falling back to polling (25s–55s).
+• Timeout — How long to wait for live updates before falling back to polling (25s–55s).
 Increase if you see frequent reconnects.

-• Long Press — How long to hold before the entity view or quick menu opens: Super Fast (75ms), Short (150ms), Normal (200ms), Long (300ms).
+• Long Press — How long to hold before the entity view or quick menu opens: Super Fast (75ms), Short (150ms), Normal (200ms), Long (300ms), or Extra Long (1s).

 • Quick Radial Gesture — A shortcut that opens the Quick Radial Menu from inside any entity radial.
 Choose the trigger (Up/Down x2, Swipe Up/Down, Clockwise) and the speed (Fast, Normal, Slow, Very Slow).